pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 - How to read Incidents and Sigthings
 - How to parse Incidents and Sigthings thanks to workflows
 - How to trigger a workflow from an incident
+- How to create an alert webex bot
 - How to send Webex Alert Adaptative cards
 - How to trigger a webhook and how to send data to a workflow from a script